Attendees of the Iraqi PDP workshop are collaboratively writing on a flipchart. © Fabian Brandt/Themenbüro

 Objective

-Inclusive dialogue and participation mechanisms for reform proposals have been tested in Iraq.
+Inclusive dialogue and participation mechanisms have been tested for the development of Iraq-wide reform proposals.

 Approach